rebeckasjostrom/ADTECH-creativespec/README.md

 ### Unique Names

-You can easily create unique names with help of adserver variables.
+Creating unique identifiers, classes, variables and function names is a very good way of avoiding any conflicts with receiving website(s).
+We highly recommend using unique identifiers.

 ##### CSS